dejwk/janet/doc/Manual.md

     Hola UTF!
 Hola UTF!

 Depending on how JVM represents strings internally, the `#&` operator may or may not make a copy of the string's data.
 You should not assume either way.
-Don't be tempted to cast away the const operator to directly mutate the data.
+Don't be tempted to cast away constness to directly mutate the data.

 The pointer returned by the `#&` operator is valid till the end of the block.
 Using it past that block results in undefined behavior.
 If you need to make a long-lived reference to a Java string,